nhsengland/it-standards/euc/desktop-software.md

 It should be noted that **ALL** EUC devices issued by NHS England are subject to ongoing operational and security monitoring.
 Compromised devices may be remotely locked and/or wiped.

+## Specific User Classes

-## Power/Developer Users
+### "Power" Users

-Power/Developer users are able to also install their own desktop software.
-However, no service desk support is given for such applications, and desktop issues arising from local installations may result in the users desktop being completely reset back to factory fresh.

-In addition, such users agree to take responsibility for the security of their desktop and the security and safety of the information they deal with.

-Specifically, such users **MUST NOT** reduce the security of their desktops by removing the approved security software, leaving drives unencrypted or reducing/removing login security.
-Breach of this agreement will at least result in removal of the power/developer status and might result in HR involvement.
+It is recognised that some users require more capabilities from their laptop.
+The NHS England Modern Desktop already accommodates most of these needs unlike the legacy builds.
+Power users will no longer be given local administration rights to their laptop in order to protect the integrity of the corporate devices and service.

+Where local administrative access is required for specific reasons (such as a sponsored university course), a remote desktop environment can be provisioned.

+Where users believe that they need a higher-than-average powered device, they can put in a request via the service management portal.
+However, they will be required to demonstrate a genuine need which will be reviewed by the Technical Design Authority (TDA).
+If approved, there will be a charge-back to the users local cost code for the additional cost.

+### Data Scientists and Analysts

+Many of the tools used have now been made available to all users via the NHS England Modern Desktop.
+Some specialist tools will not be made available on Modern Desktop and users will need to use a suitable remote desktop environment.

+### Developers

+Many developer tools have now been made available to all users via the NHS England Modern Desktop.
+However, there are some tools that are not compatible with a managed enterprise desktop.
+Most notably the full version of Microsoft Visual Studio.
+In those cases, users will need to use a suitable remote desktop environment.

-## Legacy Service
+## Legacy Services

-For the legacy managed desktop services, all software either has to be formally packaged and tested by our service providers **or** is manually installed by out service providers to an individual users desktop.
-Note that there is a cost for each of these services even if the software has a free license.
-All new applications must be approved by the appropriate Technical Design Authority and may need to be approved by the security board.
+Changes to any of the legacy managed desktops are no longer accepted except in a critical emergency.

 ## Modern Desktop Service

-For the Modern Desktop, there are three tiers of application management, each of which carries a different level of cost and adminsitrative overhead to the business while allowing maximum flexibility:
+For the Modern Desktop, there are three tiers of application management, each of which carries a different level of cost and administrative overhead to the business while allowing maximum flexibility.
+The definitive list of Windows desktop applications is available in the [Modern Desktop Applications Catalogue](https://nhsengland.sharepoint.com/sites/ICTArchitectureDesign/SitePages/Modern-Desktop-Apps.aspx) which is available to all NHS England and related organisation staff and key partner vendors.

 1) **Fully tested**